swimmingly/swimmingly.github.io/_pages/other/individualism.md

 [Living Energy Farm](https://livingenergyfarm.org) uses direct solar power—no expensive batteries or controllers—in most of its systems.
 The (@DoomerOptimism) interview on YouTube is good.

-My [designs](/other#design) and the last 5 chapters of my [book](/) demonstrate the same subversive approach to high-tech: using new technology for purposes simpler than intended or to make technology unnecessary altogether; using new methods and materials to renew obsolete technology; and all to provide conditions for life to revive itself.
+My [designs](/other#design) and the last 5 chapters of my [book](/) demonstrate the same subversive approach.
+I use technology for purposes simpler than intended; using new methods and materials to renew obsolete technology; and all to provide conditions for life to revive itself to ultimately make make technology unnecessary altogether.

-This combination of old and new to serve life is part of the low-tech approach to design.
-The other part is reducing demand to match autonomous supply rather than keeping demand high and setting up expensive, tricky renewable supply to match it.
+This combination of old and new technology to serve life is part of the low-tech approach to design.
+The other part is reducing demand to match autonomous supply.
+This contrasts with the eco-tech delusion of keeping demand high and setting up expensive, tricky "renewable" supply to match it.
 One uses 90% less time, money, and energy to get a higher quality of life.
 The other enslaves us even worse than now.

 ### strategy

 We are trapped in the system by belief, powerlessness, and dependency on its infrastructure.
 So our strategy to recover freedom is to:

-1. study enough [philosophy](#meta) and [law](#current-powers) to see the situation clearly
+1. study enough [philosophy](#meta) and [law](#current-powers) to function
-2. heal from trauma in [hygienic dark retreat](/) to recover the power that freedom requires
+2. recover the power that freedom requires by healing from trauma in [hygienic dark retreat](/)
 3. adopt [autonomous infrastructure](#autonomous-infrastructure)

 Conventional soft infrastructure deludes and sickens us.
 It includes medicine, high-technology, propaganda, school, and jobs.
 Conventional hard infrastructure induces our physical dependence on the system.
 It includes shelter, heating, water, food, waste, energy, transportation, money.